This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto repair equipment.

 Servicing the 4000

-If the cross feed box gets jammed it has a simple nylon gear that takes the damage.
-It is cheap and easy to replace and you always keep one spare.
+If the cross feed box gets jammed, it has a simple nylon gear that takes the damage.
+It is cheap and easy to replace and you should always keep a spare one.

 Advantages of the Chuck Unit

 I prefer to tool up with Ammco's new multi-fit chuck rather than use the tools.
 It's faster and easier with more reliable set-ups that align the disc or drum ready to machine much quicker.

 The chuck unit fits straight on the lathe in minutes, and can handle even the most awkward of jobs.

 If you decide to buy an Ammco brake lathe, get the chuck with it at the same time.
 It really solves a lot of problems when mounting all the various discs that are out there these days, and even with a full set of tools and two extra light truck kits, there will always be that odd disc or drum that does not conform well to your tools when you mount it on the arbour.

 This photo shows a standard Ammco 4000 with standard tools.
 What you may not know, is that this machine has seen 39 years of service!

 Refurbished, fully serviced, tested, and ready to go back to work for another 39 years!